Improving how we Evaluate Treatment Response in Oncology Research

 Q: Are there limitations to using RECIST 1.1 for tumor assessment?

 Yes, there are.
-Patients treated with immune checkpoint inhibitors (ICIs), or any other form of immune-based treatment may experience pseudoprogression, which shows – at least on imaging – a tumor burden worsening before the treatment shows efficacy in and is visible on scans.
-In this situation these patients will be classified as progressive disease (PD) by RECIST V.1.1 and thus could lead to inappropriate treatment discontinuation.
+Patients treated with immune checkpoint inhibitors (ICIs), or any other form of immune-based treatment may experience pseudoprogression, which shows – at least on imaging – a tumor burden worsening, a growth or increase, before the treatment shows efficacy in and is visible on scans.
+In this situation these patients will be classified as progressive disease (PD) by RECIST V.1.1 and thus could lead to inappropriate and unfair treatment discontinuation.

 As a result, immune-response criteria – irRECIST (Immune-related Response Evaluation Criteria In Solid Tumors) ‒ were developed and used in many clinical trials since to better capture novel response patterns seen with immune-based treatments and T-cell therapies.